mansour-ahmed/mansour.blog/content/posts/nuxt-ts-vs-code-debugger.md

 From the extensions marketplace, search for **[debugger for chrome][1]**.

-At the time of writing this post, it was maintained by Microsoft and the the extension is by far the most popular result.
+At the time of writing this post, it was maintained by Microsoft and the extension is by far the most popular result.

 Install the extension and restart VS Code.